osg-htc/docs/docs/data/hadoop-overview.md

 There are some ways to improve security of your cluster:

 -   Keep the namenode behind a firewall.
-One possibility is to run hadoop entirely on the private subnet of a cluster.
+One possibility is to run Hadoop entirely on the private subnet of a cluster.
 -   Use firewalls to protect the HDFS ports (default for the datanode is 50010 and 50075; for the namenode, 50070 and 9000).
 -   For clusters utilizing FUSE, one can block outgoing connections to the HDFS ports except for user root.
 This means that only root-owned processes (such as FUSE-DFS) will be able to access Hadoop.
     -   This is sufficient for grid environments, but does not protect one in the case where the attacker has physical access to the network switch.